icypeas-tech/n8n-nodes-icypeas/README.md

 ## Operations

-You can do email verification, email search, domain search by performing the following operations with this node:
+You can do :
+- email verification
-- Single Search
+- email search
-- Bulk Search
+- domain search

+by either performing :
+- a single search
+- or a bulk search.

 ## Credentials